Skip to main content

 Can I still recover if my loved one was partially at fault?

 Yes.
-Arizona's pure comparative fault law allows you to recover even if your family member was partially responsible for the incident.
-Your recovery is reduced by your percentage of fault.
-For example, if the deceased was 15% at fault for a vehicle accident, you can recover 85% of the total damages awarded.
-This rule is particularly important in vehicular accident cases where multiple parties may share fault, and means families should never assume they have no claim simply because the deceased bore some responsibility.
+Colorado's pure comparative fault law allows families to recover even if the deceased was partially responsible for the incident causing their death.
+Under C.R.S. § 13-21-201, the state's Wrongful Death Act permits recovery despite partial fault, though the total award is reduced by the deceased's percentage of responsibility.
+For example, if the deceased was 15% at fault for a vehicle accident, the family can recover 85% of the total damages awarded.
+As of 2025, Colorado caps wrongful death damages at $2,125,000 per C.R.S. § 13-21-203.
+This comparative fault rule is particularly important in vehicular accident cases where multiple parties may share fault.
+Families should never assume they have no claim simply because the deceased bore some responsibility.
+It's critical to act promptly, as Colorado's statute of limitations under C.R.S. § 13-80-102 allows only two years from the date of death to file a wrongful death claim.

 How long does an Arizona wrongful death claim take to resolve?